 - Cool and serve.
 Take them out of the oven and let them cool for a few minutes.

-Sprinkle with a bit of salt, if desired, and serve with soup or a salad.
+Sprinkle with some salt, if desired, and serve with soup or a green salad.
 These tasty rolls also go well with a pork chop, turkey, or salmon.
 Enjoy!

 🥡 Storing & Reheating